xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 I'm currently getting to wrap up my studies, and I've joined the team not long after I enrolled in the university, I've worked in different aspects of the project, technical and not, and currently I'm responsible for the science-y stuff.

 The AcubeSAT nanosatellite undertaking began late 2018.
-We've designed and are developing a \abbr{title="3-Unit — 3 10cm cubes", abbr="3U"} CubeSat which holds a 2U biology payload.
+We've designed and are developing a \abbr{title="3-Unit, three cubes of 10 cm each", abbr="3U"} CubeSat which holds a 2U biology payload.
 Our mission is two-fold: we want to establish our idea for a modular platform to perform space biology experiments in CubeSats/small satellites as a working prototype.
 Also, we aim to probe the way conditions in \abbr{title="Low Earth Orbit", abbr="LEO"} (mainly microgravity and cosmic radiation) affect yeast cells at the gene expression level.